Brith Sholom Beth Israel Synagogue

 Brith Sholom Beth Israel Synagogue (ברית שלום–בית ישראל) is an Orthodox Jewish synagogue in Charleston, South Carolina.
 Its congregation was founded in 1852, and its current location has been in use 1948.
-It is located in the Charleston Historic District and is the oldest continuously-operating Ashkenazi Jewish congregation in the United States.
+It is located in the Charleston Historic District and is the oldest continuously operating Ashkenazi Jewish congregation in the United States.

 History

 Formation and Civil War

 In the early 1850s, German and Polish Jews founded Berith Shalome, a small congregation led by recent emigrant to America, Hirsch Zvi Levine.
 It was created in response to the largely Sephardic Jewish community already extant in the area, as the two communities had different rites of worship.
-Many other Eastern European Jews came to Brith Sholom and prayed in the Polish minhag, feeling that Sheaith Israel, the Sephardic synagogue, had been acculturated to the New World.
+Many other Eastern European Jews came to Brith Sholom and prayed in the Polish minhag, feeling that Shearith Israel, the Sephardic synagogue, had been acculturated to the New World.
 All three had been founded in opposition to the 18th-century Kahal Kadosh Beth Elohim, the Reform Jewish congregation in Charleston and one of the oldest synagogues in the United States.
-The congregation applied for a Charter of Incorporation in June of 1856 as a formal organization, and it was granted by the city in January of the following year.
+The congregation applied for a Charter of Incorporation in June 1856 as a formal organization, and it was granted by the city in January of the following year.

-During the American Civil War, Brith Sholom was the only congregation to remain open in the city, and it house soldiers consistently for all four years.
+During the American Civil War, Brith Sholom was the only congregation to remain open in the city, and it housed soldiers consistently for all four years.
 In the 1870s, a synagogue was constructed on 145 St. Philip Street, where a large portion of Jews in the city lived.
+It was designed by architect John Henry Devereux.